The Most Fun In KL? Sunway Lagoon Review

 The Scream Park Sunway Lagoon Theme Park Malaysia is where adults should head to scream their heads off!

-Located in the middle of the Amusement Park, this area primarily consists of a huge, haunted house with some Ghostbusters theming.
+Located in the middle of the Amusement Park, this area primarily consists of a huge, haunted house (Zombie Lockdown) with some Ghostbusters theming.
 Although walking through here felt like I was in the TV show, The Walking Dead, with zombie actors ready to eat us at every turn!

 The zombies do a great job and even though I mostly found it funny rather than scary, I still screamed a few times!
-It was different for my 8 year-old who was terrified and it was a mistake to take her in.
+It was different for my 8 year-old who was terrified, and it was a mistake to take her in.

-Sunway Lagoon Extreme Park
+Sunway Lagoon Night Park

 Sunway Lagoon flying fox